Yesman-coder/Yesman-coder/README.md

 <img align="left" width="300" height="300" src="https://user-images.githubusercontent.com/62892745/90345063-68b21a80-dfec-11ea-8d8c-4ce6edcaf6f8.png">

-For over twelve years I was a journalist in a convulsed Venezuela.
+And for over twelve years I was a journalist in a convulsed Venezuela.
 Helping international news teams to find good stories was my passion until it got too dangerous and stressful.
 Since I have always considered myself a problem-solver before anything, I decided to take a leap of faith and follow my long-postponed dream to become a developer.
 Even though I know my trip has just started I am already proud of all the things I have learned and excited for the many many others I need to discover.

 ---